 Religion: Reverence of Sendar is predominant throughout Ec Lo.
 The open worship of another god is strictly forbidden and punishable by public execution or indentured servitude.
 Nonetheless several secret sects dedicated to the Holy Five and the Shattered Pantheon operate within the shadows of Bactriex and the larger settlements.

 Conflicts: Ec Lo’s largest threat is also its largest trade partner, the Shaderock Pirate Confederacy.
 A high demand of slave labor forces the Eclians into trade with the pirate merchants.
 In turn the pirates constantly raid shipping lanes along the coast of the Northern Reach, sometimes selling back captured Eclians at Estercarn to be recycled into slavery.
-While larger settlements are for the most part safe, the surrounding deserts can be deadly to travelers.
-Giant scorpions, lamias, rogue sphinx, behir, desert gnoll tribes and the occasional phoenix have all been spotted by caravans lucky enough to escape.
+While larger settlements are for the most part safe, the surrounding desert can be deadly to travelers.
+Giant scorpions, lamias, sphinx, behir, desert gnoll tribes and the occasional phoenix have all been spotted by caravans lucky enough to escape.

 Economy: Ec Lo is the 3rd wealthiest parish of the Thallan Holy lands, just behind Flausan and the capital province of Pax Thallos.
 Its high slave trade, rare razor glass deposits and thriving ports make it an essential part of the theocracy.
 The region also produces a high level of sea salt, cotton, dates and cactus spirits.